-A parametric study compares the effect of the number of policies and the inclusion of adaptivity into the policy selector.

-To study the effect of adaptivity, the adaptive policy selector used in lifetime policy reuse (see Section \ref{sec: policy-selector}) is compared to a fixed, unadaptive mapping of tasks to policies.
-The unadaptive policy selection uses a fixed deterministic mapping of each task to a particular policy.
-This leads to three special cases.
-First, for $N_{\pi}=1$, a single policy is used throughout.
-Second, for $N_{\pi}<N_{\tau}$, where $N_{\tau}$ is the number of tasks, a single policy is selected for a partition of tasks; these partions are determined at the start of the lifetime by randomly shuffling tasks, with the number of tasks being as balanced as possible across policies.
-Third, the special case $N_{\pi}=N_{\tau}$ is equivalent to commonly used task-specific policies.

 To demonstrate the proposed approach, a first study compares the performance of Lifetime Policy Reuse across different settings of the number of policies as well as an ablation without the adaptive policy selector.
 For the unadaptive policy selector, the policy is selected based on a fixed, balanced partitioning of tasks.
-For unadaptive mappings, the experiments manipulate the number of policies $N_{\pi} \in \{1,2,4,9,14,27\}$ for the 27-task MDP domain and $N_{\pi} \in \{1,2,4,9,18\}$ for the 18-task POMDP domain.
-The adaptive policy selection conditions are the same, except the 1-to-1 policy selection and the 1-policy condition are removed as adaptivity is not useful in these cases.
+For unadaptive mappings, the experiments manipulate the number of policies $N_{\pi} \in \{1,2,4,9,14,27\}$ in the 27-task MDP domain and $N_{\pi} \in \{1,2,4,9,18\}$ in the 18-task POMDP domain.
+The adaptive policy selection conditions are the same, except that the 1-to-1 policy selection and the 1-policy condition are removed as adaptivity is not useful in these cases.

-In the results, the above-mentioned conditions will be abbreviated based on three properties: (i) adaptivity, either \textbf{Adaptive} or \textbf{Unadaptive}; (ii) the base-learner, either \textbf{PPO} or \textbf{D(R)QN}, where PRPO is used to indicate a PPO learner with LSTM policy; and (iii) the number of policies followed by \textbf{P}.
+The above-mentioned conditions are abbreviated based on three properties: (i) adaptivity, either \textbf{Adaptive} or \textbf{Unadaptive}; (ii) the base-learner, either \textbf{P(R)PO} or \textbf{D(R)QN}, where PRPO is used to indicate a PPO learner with LSTM policy; and (iii) the number of policies followed by \textbf{P}.
 For instance, AdaptivePPO14P indicates a 14-policy PPO learner with adaptive policy selection.

-Experiments are conducted on the IRIDIS4 supercomputer \citep{IRIDIS} using a single Intel Xeon E5-2670 CPU (2.60GHz) with a varying upper limit to RAM proportional to the number of policies (approximately $2N_{\pi}\SI{}{GB}$).
+The performance evaluation experiments are conducted on the IRIDIS4 supercomputer \citep{IRIDIS} using a single Intel Xeon E5-2670 CPU (2.60GHz) with a varying upper limit to RAM proportional to the number of policies (approximately $2N_{\pi}\SI{}{GB}$).
 Each run lasts for 2 days for the 27-task MDP domain and 6-9 days for the 18-task POMDP domain.
 The code for the experiments is available at \url{https://github.com/bossdm/LifelongRL}.

 After the performance demonstration, a further analysis then investigates three hypotheses to support the understanding of the Lifetime Policy Reuse and the importance of task capacity.

 The first hypothesis is that adaptivity in the policy selection is beneficial if a particular policy is situated in a bad region of parameter space, in which case selecting one of the alternative policies may rapidly find a favourable location of the parameter space.
 This hypothesis is assessed by making use of the policy spread of learners and relating it to the performance benefit of adaptivity (if any).